We work to improve how Alaskan students understand and use renewable energy through hands-on lessons and teacher trainings statewide.

-The 2025 in-person competition will be held at Begich Middle School in Anchorage on March 29th.
-Projects can also be presented virtually until March 27th.
+The 2026 in-person competitions will be in Anchorage on April 4th and Juneau on April 11th.
+Projects can also be presented virtually until April 1st.

 The Clean Energy Olympics is a renewable energy engineering design competition open to 4th-12th graders.
-Throughout the Spring semester, student teams design and build a model wind turbine or solar-powered device at school, club, or home.
+Throughout the Spring semester, student teams design and build a model wind turbine or solar home at school, club, or home.
 Teams then test their design’s performance and present their designs to a panel of judges.

-Teams can participate in-person (in Anchorage) or virtually.
-Top teams from each grade division will be invited to the World KidWind Challenge in Phoenix May 19-22, 2025.
+Teams can participate in-person (in Anchorage or Juneau) or virtually.
+Top teams from each grade division will be invited to the World KidWind Challenge, if it is held.

 Interested in coaching a team to Clean Energy Olympics glory?
 Take a free training workshop with REAP to get all the hands-on experience and materials needed to incorporate this competition into your classroom/club.
 Continuing education credits are available upon request for interested teachers.